 Carey is a tiny city located in the state of Idaho.
 With a population of 676 people and just one neighborhood, Carey is the 107th largest community in Idaho.

-When you are in Carey, you'll notice that it is more blue-collar than most other communities in America.
-54.85% of Carey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Carey is generally considered to be a blue-collar town.
+54.85% of the Carey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carey is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Carey who work in maintenance occupations (10.27%), office and administrative support (8.53%), and management occupations (7.17%).

-The percentage of adults in Carey with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.10% of adults in Carey have a bachelor's degree or advanced degree.
+The citizens of Carey are slightly less educated than the national average of 21.84% for the average city or town: 15.10% of adults in Carey have a bachelor's degree or advanced degree

 The per capita income in Carey in 2022 was $21,921, which is low income relative to Idaho and the nation.
 This equates to an annual income of $87,684 for a family of four.
 However, Carey contains both very wealthy and poor people as well.